CatherineGracey/editmystory/readme.md

 4. Users should be able to find stories based on genre.
 However, genre is a very fluid concept in the self publishing world, so tags might be a better search mechanism.
 5. Authors need to be able to access the previous versions of their stories and the associated suggestions.
 6. The versioning system used in the app is very primitive and inflexible.
 A system that allows authors a more sophisticated level of control over the editing process would probably be beneficial.
+7. Authors should be able to mark edits as read, so that the dashboard tells them about items they still need to action, rather than items in total.
+8. The site needs a mechanism to prevent authors from flooding it with stories without editing the stories of others in turn.
+9. There needs to be a mechanism to reward readers for providing quality suggestions to authors, rather than empty messages of "I liked your story" or "Have you considered changing your romantic period drama to a science fiction war story?"